shendo/netsink/README.rst

 The primary project goals are:

-* Simply to get malware to talk.  ``netsink`` is just there to provide communication end points.
+* Provide malware with communication end points to assist execution and elicit network traffic.
 * Straight-forward installation/deployment.
 Should work out-of-the-box for most scenarios.
 * Easy configuration and extension.
-Adding custom port ranges and protocols should be as simple as possible.
+Adding custom port ranges and services should be as simple as possible.

 Features
 --------